bchadfield/chadfield-blog/src/posts/2013-01-10-cementing-the-lesson-about-identifying-the-core-problem.md

 *   A clear fluid
 *   2 parts hydrogen
 *   1 part oxygen
-*   Becomes a solid at 0°C
+*   Becomes a solid at 0 degrees C
-*   Becomes a gas at 100°C
+*   Becomes a gas at 100 degrees C

-This isn’t useful.
+This isn't useful.
 People are looking for solutions to their problems.
 One of the key things water solves is thirst.
 There are other things that quench thirst, but nothing as natural as good old fresh water.
-Instead of a features list a better copy could be, “The healthiest way to quench your thirst.”
+Instead of a features list a better copy could be, "The healthiest way to quench your thirst."

 That makes the principle easy to understand.
 The key is understanding the problem, which can be a lot of hard work.
 Never assume you know the problem.
-Confirming the problem is a big part of the initial customer development and that’s the lesson I want to cement for myself.
+Confirming the problem is a big part of the initial customer development and that's the lesson I want to cement for myself.